 The truth is that foxes pose only a small threat to cats.
 However, the more you protect your property from the potential predators, the better you can protect your cat companions when they spend time outdoors.
 If you live in an area where foxes are prominent, it is important to understand their dangers and to take extra steps, like using solar motion lights, to keep them away from your property.
-Have you had success chasing or keeping foxes away?
-If so, let us know your tactics in our comment section.
+Have you had success chasing or keeping foxes or other predators away?

 - Are raccoons a threat to cats?